Finding better ways to provide the materials the world needs

 Rio Tinto pays dividends twice a year, as an “interim” dividend and a “final dividend”.
 When the financial results for the half year and full year are announced, the level of dividend to be paid to shareholders is also announced.
 The dividend is usually paid in April and September and is paid to everyone who holds shares on the “record date”.
 Upcoming record dates, once published, can be found in the financial calendar.
 The dividend payable is determined in US dollars by the directors and translated into sterling or Australian dollars at the exchange rate prevailing one day before the results are announced.

 This is the date the registrars view the register to prepare the dividend payment.
 A shareholding must be registered on this date to receive the dividend.
-The record date normally falls about three weeks before the dividend is paid.
+The record date normally falls about 3 weeks before the dividend is paid.
 The record date for the latest dividend, once published, can be found in the financial calendar.

 Paper copies of all shareholder documents can be obtained free of charge by contacting the Company.